nicholaswmin/automap/README.md

 You can use any object as long as it:

-1. it's root has an `id` property set to a unique value
+1. has an `id` property set to a unique value
 2. can be reconstructed by calling `new` and passing it's JSON

 A working example: